Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation: Experiments

 To evaluate the robustness of our proposed framework and the influence of key hyperparameters, we conduct a detailed sensitivity analysis on the STPLS3D $\to$ H3D and DALES $\to$ T3D benchmarks.
 We focus on two core parameters: the \textit{Ensemble Size} ($V$) used in the multi-augmented inference, and the \textit{Anchor Selection Ratio} ($\rho$) used in the class-balanced local prototype estimation.
 The quantitative results are illustrated in Figure \ref{fig:sensitivity}.

-\textbf{Impact of Ensemble Size $V$.} As shown in Figure \ref{fig:sensitivity} (a), segmentation performance increases initially before decreasing as $V$ grows.
+\textbf{Ensemble Size} $V$.
+As shown in Figure \ref{fig:sensitivity} (a), segmentation performance increases initially before decreasing as $V$ grows.
 We observe a significant improvement in mIoU on both datasets when $V$ increases from 2 to 4.
 This indicates that a moderate ensemble size effectively exploits the prediction consistency across different geometric transformations, thereby smoothing out prediction variance during inference.
 However, when $V$ exceeds 4 (e.g., $V=6$), the performance suffers a slight decline.
 We attribute this to the fact that excessive stochastic augmentations might introduce distortions, causing predictions in certain views to deviate from the true distribution and degrading the quality of pseudo-labels.
-Consequently, we adopt $V=4$ as the optimal trade-off between adaptation accuracy and computational cost.
+Consequently, we adopt $V=4$ as an optimal balance between adaptation accuracy and computational cost.

-\textbf{Impact of Anchor Selection Ratio $\rho$.} The parameter $\rho$ determines the proportion of high-confidence samples retained for calculating class prototypes.
-As depicted in Figure \ref{fig:sensitivity} (b), the model performance is sensitive to $\rho$.
-The mIoU peaks at $\rho=0.8$ for STPLS3D and $\rho=0.7$ for DALES.
-This underscores the critical trade-off between \textit{representativeness} and \textit{noise robustness}.
-Selecting the top 70\%-80\% of samples ensures that the computed prototypes are sufficiently representative of the intra-class distribution while effectively filtering out ambiguous samples near decision boundaries.
+\textbf{Anchor Selection Ratio $\rho$.} The parameter $\rho$ determines the proportion of high-confidence samples retained for calculating class prototypes.
+As depicted in Figure \ref{fig:sensitivity} (b), the model maintains highly competitive performance across a broad range, consistently outperforming existing state-of-the-art methods on both datasets.
+This underscores the critical trade-off between representativeness and noise robustness.
+Selecting the top 70\%-90\% of samples ensures that the computed prototypes are sufficiently representative of the intra-class distribution while effectively filtering out ambiguous samples near decision boundaries.
 Notably, setting $\rho=1.0$ (i.e., using all predicted samples) leads to a performance drop, confirming the necessity of our Top-K anchor mining strategy in preventing prototype contamination by noisy pseudo-labels.
+More importantly, even under this extreme setting without any filtering ($\rho=1.0$), LoGo still achieves an mIoU of over 68\% on the challenging DALES $\to$ T3D task, which comfortably surpasses the current state-of-the-art baseline (62.12\%).
+This compellingly demonstrates the inherent superiority and robustness of our fundamental Local-Global architectural design.